jq153387/avancevl.github.io/recruit/referencecheck.md

 <br>

+## No technical interviews or exams

+For senior engineers with 5 years of technical experience or more:

+* **NO take home exams.**
+* **NO white board interviews.**

 ## Only for Senior Engineers and above

 Option C is reserved for experienced veterans who are confident in their experience and skills.
-You must be a senior engineer with at least 5 years of full-stack working experience.
+You must be a senior engineer with at least 5 years of engineering working experience.
 The process will take **half a day** for you to meet our entire team, including our founding members and executives.
 You will need to provide:

 > 1. GitHub / GitLab profiles and resume
 > 2. Work references